rzshrote/pybrops/docsrc/source/standard_usage/genomic_modeling/variance_matrices.rst

 Summary of Variance Matrix Classes
 ==================================

+Genetic and genic variance matrices are found in the ``pybrops.model.vmat`` module.
+The two subsections below summarize the genetic and genic variance matrices

 Genetic variance matrix classes
 -------------------------------

+Genetic variance matrices, which represent the expected progeny trait variances assuming linkage disequilibrium, are summarized in the table below.

 .. list-table:: Summary of genetic variance classes in the ``pybrops.model.vmat`` module
     :widths: 25 20 50